C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 **To finish, make a research on the web about both maps, using the title of each as search words.
 Note which libraries and in which countries the digitized versions of these maps are available.
 Based on your findings, what are your remarks about the geographic area of diffusion of the digitized versions of the maps?**

 ### 2c Visualizing power
+By Christian Lotz

 Maps can be an impressive tool to visualize power.
 Political entities - kingdoms, nation states, and empires - have used them to mark borders, to outline territorial ambitions or to demonstrate influence.
 Cartographers coupled selection of data with techniques of visualization to highlight power and influence and to make arguments.
 The following example takes up two maps of the world which, from different points of view, show the influence of the British Empire during the 1920s and 1930s.

 ![Chambers of Commerce Atlas, General Reference Map, 1928](/assets/images/maps-as-historical-sources/chambers-of-commerce-1928-world-map.jpg "Chambers of Commerce Atlas, General Reference Map, 1928")

-Figure: Chambers of Commerce Atlas, General Reference Map, 1928
+Figure XX: Chambers of Commerce Atlas, General Reference Map, 1928

 The map is part of the „Chambers of Commerce Atlas“, published in London in 1928.
 The [Chambers](https://en.wikipedia.org/w/index.php?title=British_Chambers_of_Commerce&oldid=1270196576) are one of the main British institution to facilitate world-wide trade.
 The Atlas was directed to a British audience, and, in any case, any English-speaking readers interested in trade routes as well as the spatial distribution of natural resources and commercial capacities.
 The “General Reference Map” uses red colour to indicate territories which are linked to the British Empire and the Commonwealth.
 This is an obvious (and colourful) technique to highlight British influence over the world.
 However, the map also vehiculates dominant cultural representations of an imperial power, which is obvious in the use of place names: for example, Bombay (in India) and Constantinopole (in Turkey), and not Mumbaī and İstanbul.
 Although the former were the placenames commonly in use in the English language for these two cities, and therefore familiar to a British audience, their use also suggests a world in which the the United Kingdom is culturally, financially and politically a dominant power.

+**Sofia comment: Maybe it would be interesting to add here this map: https://commons.wikimedia.org/wiki/File:42-43_%D0%9F%D0%BE%D0%BB%D0%B8%D1%82%D0%B8%D1%87%D0%B5%D1%81%D0%BA%D0%B0%D1%8F_%D0%BA%D0%B0%D1%80%D1%82%D0%B0_%D0%BC%D0%B8%D1%80%D0%B0.jpg and show how the red is used now for the USSR - could the basis of this map be the previous one?**

 ![Radó, “International Movements of Capital”, 1938](/assets/images/maps-as-historical-sources/international-movements-of-capital-1938.jpg "International Movements of Capital, 1938")

-Figure: Radó, “International Movements of Capital”, 1938
+Figure XX: Radó, “International Movements of Capital”, 1938

 The map “International Movements of Capital” belongs to the „Atlas of today and tomorrow“ published by Alexander (Sándor) Radó, also in London, in 1938.
 The atlas outlines the cleavages of global conflicts in the early 20th century.
 Most of the maps in the atlas were designed in black and white, some maps additionally include red colour.
 On the map, circles and arrows demonstrate the amount of capital flowing from major powers to other parts of the world.
 The visual strength of the map derives from the arrows and lines linking different parts of the world.
 Various interpretations are possible: Do the lines and arrows demonstrate the competition between the British Empire and the rising power of the United States of America?
 Or does the map allow for a visual comparison of investment strategies: the British capital is invested overseas, while, for example, French capital mainly goes to Central and Eastern European countries?
 Or do these lines symbolize dangerous octopuses, reaching out to grab more and more parts of the world?

 * Who created the map?
 When and in what purpose?
 You can consult the Wikipedia article on the map creator to answer this question.
 Wikipedia contributors, "Alexander Radó," Wikipedia, The Free Encyclopedia, [https://en.wikipedia.org/w/index.php?title=Alexander_Rad%C3%B3&oldid=1262810919](https://en.wikipedia.org/w/index.php?title=Alexander_Rad%C3%B3&oldid=1262810919) (accessed February 17, 2025).
-* What do the cercles and arrows represent?
-How do you interpret different sizes?
+*** What do the cercles and arrows represent?
+How do you interpret different sizes?**
-* The map does not use colours but distinguishes visually categories of countries.
+*** The map does not use colours but distinguishes visually categories of countries.
 What do these categories represent?
 WHich countries are represented individually and which collectively?
-Why do you think is that?
+Why do you think is that?**
-* How do you interprete the use of black colour?
+*** How do you interprete the use of black colour?**
-* The map does not provide a dynamic (in the sense of interactive) visualization, given its date of creation.
+*** The map does not provide a dynamic (in the sense of interactive) visualization, given its date of creation.
 It does however have a sense of movement.
-How is this achieved?
+How is this achieved?**
-* Do you have access to the data the map creator worked with?
-How do you imagine them?
+*** Do you have access to the data the map creator worked with?
+How do you imagine them?**

 **The part below was added by Sofia**
 Now you can take a look to the website [Our World In Data](https://ourworldindata.org/).